zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-configuration-compliance-management/em-configuration-compliance-management-livelabs.md

     ![](./images/em-ssh-forward-console.png " ")

 You may see an error on the browser while accessing the Web Console - “*Your connection is not secure*”.
 Ignore and add the exception to proceed.
 Access this URL and ensure that you are able to access Enterprise Manager Web Console.

+Now you are ready to start the run the workshop.
+Proceed to *Step 1*

 ## **Step 1:** Inventory & Usage Details